cjratcliff/ml-compiled/docs/modelling_uncertainty.rst

 ---------------
 The problem of getting accurate estimates of the uncertainty of the prediction(s) of a classifier or regressor.

+For example, if a binary classifier gives scores of 0.9 and 0.1 for classes A and B that does not necessarily mean it has a 90% chance of being correct.
+If the actual probability of being correct (class A) is far from 90% we say that the classifier is **poorly calibrated**.
+On the other hand, if the model if it really does have a close to 90% chance of being correct we can say the classifier is **well calibrated**.

+Classification
+_________________

 Measuring uncertainty
 ----------------------
 This section describes methods for estimating the uncertainty of a classifier.
 Note that additional methods may be necessary to ensure that this estimate is well-calibrated.